| Written by Mark Buzinkay

 Today, more than a third of LKAB's industrial minerals business is based on upgrading waste and by-products.
 Circular business models increase materials efficiency and could become an attractive and increasingly important business in the future.
 Extracting critical minerals such as phosphorus and rare earth elements from LKAB's existing waste streams requires significant quantities of sulphuric acid.
 Rather than this being produced from fossil products from oil refineries, LKAB partners with other companies and use their waste streams as raw material.

 The main business in Kiruna, Malmberget and Svappavaara is still mining and refining iron ore.
 The ore body in Kiruna is a large sheet inclined about 60° to the east and is mined between the main levels of 1045 and 1365.
-Production shafts are drilled deep into the ore body, the rock blasted during the night and moved to the crushers and hoisting systems, transporting the ore to the surface and the processing plants.
+Production shafts are drilled deep into the ore body, and the rock is blasted during the night and moved to the crushers and hoisting systems, transporting the ore to the surface and the processing plants.
 At the end of this giant process, iron pellets are produced and loaded onto trains on their way to export harbours.
 Ten thousand tons of ore are lifted from the underground to the processing plants every day.

 Mining always bears some risks in terms of occupational safety.
 In May 2020, an earthquake of 4.9 Mw was triggered in the footwall of the mine.
 It was induced by the mining activity, a testimonial of the immense tensions in the ore body.
 At the same time, being one of the world's biggest underground iron ore mines, LKAB in Kiruna is also a high-tech venture.
 Exploration, production, and safety enable profitable, efficient, and safe mining businesses.
 The Kiruna Mine is a perfect example.